mappite/aGotino/README.md

                                     // = microseconds to advance a microstep
                                     // 86164 is the number of secs for earth 360deg rotation (23h56m04s)

-The above example is for an EQ5/Exos2 with 40T-16T pulleys which provides 53 microsteps/second or .281 arcsec/mstep.
+The above example is for an EQ5/Exos2 with 40T-16T pulleys which results in 53 microsteps/second or .281 arcsec/microstep.

 ### Hardware

-- Steppers Motor:  Nema 17 400 step per revolution is a good solution - for visual only you can select smaller ones
+- Steppers Motor:  Nema 17 400 step per revolution seems a great solution - for visual only you can select smaller ones
-  - Support to attach motor to the mount - depends on your mount, be creative
+  - Support to attach motor to the mount - depends on your mount, be creative and use a 3D printer if you have one ;)
-- Motor Driver: at least 32 microstep.
+- Motor Driver: with at least 32 microstep.
 Cheap DRV8825 works, but better TMC or LV can be used of course
 - 4 Pulleys and 2 Belts (GT2).
 Size depends on your mount (see [Belt Calculator](https://www.bbman.com/belt-length-calculator/))
 - RJ11 cable with two RJ11 sockets to connect the Dec Motor
-- Dupont cables, a couple of momentary buttons and a 50µF Capacitor
+- Dupont cables, a couple of momentary buttons and a 100µF Capacitor to protect the circuit.
 - Arduino Nano

 ![Hardware](https://imgur.com/zhQLEPC.png)